web-native/docs/README.md

 # Docs - Web-Native.Dev

-This is the documentation for "web-native" libraries and frameworks.
+Welcome to the documentation for "web-native" tools!

-## Welcome to the Web-Native Project!

-The Web-Native Project introduces new ways to solve frontend engineering problems using native language features.
-This approach will save us of all new markup languages, weird syntaxes and their compile steps and build tools.
-If you miss how vanilla coding made us feel and the easy "pick-up" and universality of libraries like jQuery, you will be delighted again!
+## Overview
+Through engineering, the Web-Native Project aims to bridge major gaps on the web platform to meet modern development needs.
+A more empowering platform will be helping us get more done with less dependencies!

 Here are some exciting Web-Native tools that will help you get the most of web-native development:

-> [CHTML](chtml/) - _Implement UI components in plain HTML_
+> [CHTML](chtml/) - _Implement the UI entirely in HTML_
 >
 > [Reflex](reflex/) - _Apply reactivity to any JavaScript object_
 >
 > [JSEN](jsen/) - _Run JavaScript expressions in user-defined scopes_

+> [Play UI](play-ui/) - _Manipulate the DOM and the UI with more resilience_

+> [Observables](observables/) - _Components for your reflex-based apps_

 Everything in this technology stack is an independent library that can be used alone or together in high cohesion for a better Developer Experience and a happier app.